kusl/webheartbeat/pantheon.markdown

 ## For Webpage Title: Drupal Website URL: https://dev-colorado.pantheonsite.io:

-Total load time is 60.151 seconds
+Total load time is 4.57 seconds

-NaN% of CSS is unused, 0 total stylesheets
+82% of CSS is unused, 3 total stylesheets

 59% of JS is unused